bgschiller/pixyll/_posts/2020-11-17-vue-parcel-web-extension.md

 Visit `chrome://extensions` or `about:debugging#/runtime/this-firefox`, depending on your browser.
 You may need to turn on developer mode if this is the first time you've loaded an extension from a file on this computer.
 Load the `dist` folder (chrome) or the manifest.json file (firefox), and your extension is ready!

 ![]({{ site.url }}{{ site.baseurl }}/images/color-of-the-day.png)

+All the code from this post is available at https://github.com/bgschiller/vue-parcel-web-extension

 ## More goodies